resistics/resistics/docs/source/conventions/timeseries/SPAM-timeseries.rst

     Original SPAM data versus the internally formatted data

 There are a few helpful methods built in to resistics for manipulating timeseries data.
-These are generally in :mod:`utilities`.
+These are generally in :mod:`~resistics.utilities`.
 In the example below, the time data is band pass filtered between 0.2 Hz and 16 Hz.

 .. literalinclude:: ../../../../examples/conventions/spamReaderExamples.py
     :linenos: